During the late Qing (Ch'ing)

 Dynasty, parts of China began to rebel against the Manchu rule

-Rebellion (1850
+Taiping Rebellion (1850 -1864 AD) which

-the southern part of the country.
+began in the southern part of the country.

 The Taiping government cast its own money and an example of

-coinage can be seen at Peace
+this coinage can be seen at Peace Coins of Taiping

 Rebellion.